-

 A pest control solution that really works

-I’ve been using the Zevo Fly Trap for several months now, and I'm impressed, yet disgusted, and oddly satisfied every time I check the cartridge.
+I’ve been using the Zevo Fly Trap for several months now.
+I'm impressed and yet both disgusted and oddly satisfied every time I check the cartridge.
 Why?
 Because it captures almost every bug that flies around my home.

 Additionally, I never see bugs swarming the trap, either.
 They seem to make their way to it individually throughout the day.
 I used a Zevo Fly Trap, plugged in near my kitchen trash can (which is typically buzzing with fruit flies and house flies), and another in my garage.